ArielYat/Whatsapp-bot-Project/README.md

 - The bot autobans groups or users who are spamming it for a short period of time.

 ## Usage
-Add the phone number +7 984 186-65-36 to your Whatsapp group and start sending out commands - As simple as that!
+Add the bot's phone number to your Whatsapp group and start sending out commands - As simple as that!

 ## Licence
-The end user may use to bot their heart's content, but it's code may not be redistributed or changed without explicit premision from the owner of this Github repository
+The end user may use to bot their heart's content, but it's code may not be redistributed or changed without explicit premision from the owner of this Github repository.